-The recent ban on trans fats points out a larger problem amongst American youth.
+The Harbinger editorial staff believes that the recent ban on trans fats points out a larger problem amongst American youth.

 The Editorial Board speaks out against the misuse of Twitter around East.